 Loss or Zero Gain on Sale

 To qualify for this exemption, the seller must calculate a loss or zero gain on the sale on Form 593, Part VI.
-California law requires you to submit this form to FTB, and keep this form for five years.
+California law requires you to send Form 593 to FTB, and keep a copy for your records for five years.